Responsible hosting in the United Kingdom

 The UK standard rate of VAT is 20%.
-Please note, the temporary introduction of reduced VAT rates only applies to hospitality, hotel, holiday accommodation and admission to events.
-As Airbnb provides digital services to its users which attract the standard rate of VAT, Airbnb's services do not fall within these categories of service so VAT is still charged at 20%.
+Please note that the temporary introduction of reduced VAT rates only applies to hospitality, hotel, holiday accommodation and admission to events.
+As Airbnb provides digital services to its users which attract the standard rate of VAT, Airbnb's services do not fall within these categories of service, so VAT is still charged at 20%.

 Free tax guide

 We want to make it easy for you to understand your tax responsibilities as a Host on Airbnb, so we’ve partnered with an independent third-party accounting firm to provide you with a free tax guide that covers general tax information in the United Kingdom.
 You can also find out more on our UK Tax Hub.

 Some cities in the United Kingdom have specific rules.
 While the rules in this section are not exhaustive, it contains some known rules that might be helpful to you.

 Greater London has a planning restriction that affects short-term rentals.
 In most cases, it’s considered a “change of use” to use your residential premises as temporary sleeping accommodation.

 The Deregulation Act of 2015 introduced an exception that allows you to use residential premises for temporary sleeping accommodation without being considered a “change of use” if you use the property as a short-term rental for 90 or fewer nights in a calendar year, which is known as the “90 night rule”.
 Check with your local planning authorities to make sure that you’re allowed to host short-term rentals in your area, as some locations have exceptions to the 90 night rule.

 If you use your property for short-term rentals for more than 90 days in a calendar year, the exception doesn't apply.